 - Digestive problems

 The diagnosis, treatment and management of pancreatic cancer requires the combined expertise of physicians from a variety of disciplines, and that’s exactly what the Pancreatic Oncology Program at Tampa General Hospital delivers.

 World-Class Pancreatic Oncology in a Community Setting

 The TGH Pancreatic Oncology Program offers comprehensive and integrative care from therapeutic endoscopists, pancreatobiliary surgeons, medical oncologists, radiation oncologists, dieticians, psychologists and other specialists.
 Working together, our experts craft well-rounded and personalized treatment plans for each patient’s specific diagnosis, no matter the severity.
 Our multidisciplinary approach is one reason why many patients with complex or late-stage cancers turn to TGH.
-Furthermore, Tampa General Hospital is recognized by U.S. News & World Report recognized TGH as one of America's Best Hospitals in 2019-20 for Gastroenterology & GI Surgery and as a High Performing Hospital for Cancer in 2020-2021.
+Furthermore, Tampa General Hospital is recognized by U.S. News & World Report recognized TGH as one of America's Best Hospitals for Gastroenterology & GI Surgery and as a High Performing Hospital for Cancer in 2020-2021.

 Our Advanced Treatment Approach